KEY TAKEAWAY

 The global average for the interval between disclosure to exploitation across all products is three to five days—but with VTEM, security teams can see how deployed vendors compare.
 In addition, organizations can see exactly how long it takes vendors to patch vulnerabilities within their own products, while also seeing how long it takes for exploits to be developed, on average.
 Once known, business leaders can make better risk decisions:

-Manage vulnerabilities effectively with Flashpoint
+Manage Vulnerabilities Effectively with Flashpoint

 An effective vulnerability management program relies on comprehensive identification, effective prioritization, and timely remediation.
 These three key components all rely on organizations having the right information available to use.

 Even for the best security teams, timely remediation relies on how quickly their vendors can produce solutions to identified vulnerabilities.
 Organizations will need to pay attention to their vendors and hold them accountable when they fall short.
-Sign up for a free VulnDB trial to gain access to VTEM data and improve your security posture.